Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Methodology

 \subsection{Reproducibility}

 Once \emph{runnable} and \emph{complete} artifacts were retrieved, we incorporated all original implementations into our own framework \cite{ferraridacrema2020tois}, to maintain a consistent evaluation setup.
-The original model code was left untouched, while early-stopping and evaluation were handled by our framework.\footnote{Furthermore, to improve efficiency and ensure uniform behavior across models, we substituted the original data sampling with a Cython-based version (\url{https://cython.org/}) that replicates the original sampling logic.} It should be noted that the artifacts of some of the papers we analyze include checkpoints of the model parameters during training.
-As part of our analysis, we use those checkpoints to verify the correctness of the model porting into our evaluation framework but we do not report their results because our goal is to assess the reproducibility of the whole training process.
+The framework is a Python framework that delivers reproducible, end-to-end experimentation by standardizing data loading, preprocessing and splitting, unified recommendation algorithm interfaces, fast Cython routines, and comprehensive evaluation metrics for accuracy and beyond-accuracy.\footnote{Each metric is computed per user and then averaged over the users who have at least one interaction in the test set.} The original model code was left untouched, while early-stopping and evaluation were handled by our framework.\footnote{Furthermore, to improve efficiency and ensure uniform behavior across models, we substituted the original data sampling with a Cython-based version (\url{https://cython.org/}) that replicates the original sampling logic.} It should be noted that the artifacts of some of the papers we analyze include checkpoints of the model parameters during training.
+As part of our analysis, we use those checkpoints to verify the correctness of porting the models into our framework, but we do not report their results because our goal is to assess the reproducibility of the whole training process.

 Once the porting was completed, the experiments were executed to assess whether the results from the original paper were reproducible.
 While reproducibility is generally understood as obtaining numerical results that are \emph{very close} to those reported in the original paper, to the best of our knowledge, there is no established consensus on the exact criteria for determining reproducibility, with different approaches exhibiting different sensitivity \cite{DBLP:journals/ipm/MaistroBSF23}.
 Previous studies often deem a paper successfully reproduced if the relative difference between the original results and those obtained from re-running the experiment falls within a fixed threshold.
 For example, the authors of~\cite{TOIS_SIGIR_22} use a threshold of 2\%.
 However, diffusion models are generative methods that can exhibit, by construction, a strongly stochastic behavior.
 In some instances (see GiffCF in Section \ref{subsec:GiffCF}), we observe their effectiveness varying by up to 18\%.
 With such a high variance, a fixed threshold would be unreliable, and the mean of many measurements bears little meaning without their variance.
 Notably, all of the original studies report only a single effectiveness metric without any variance estimation, making it difficult to assess the reliability of the reported results.